 - A. By law, patients detained on a mental health hold may not refuse transport.
-Similarly, by law, patients on a mental health hold are required to be evaluated by a physician or psychologist and must be transported. - B. Although it is commonly believed that the original copy of the mental health hold form is required to accompany the patient, a legible copy of the mental health hold form is also sufficient. - C. The form documenting the mental health hold should be as complete as possible.
+Similarly, by law, patients on a mental health hold are required to be evaluated by a physician or psychologist and should be transported. - B. Although it is commonly believed that the original copy of the mental health hold form is required to accompany the patient, a legible copy of the mental health hold form is also sufficient. - C. The form documenting the mental health hold should be as complete as possible.
 Confirm with appropriate individual that the documentation will be completed. - D. The mental health hold does not need to be started on patients who are intoxicated on drugs and/or alcohol.
 Nor is it required for patients who are physically incapable of eloping from care, such as those who are intubated, or physically unable. - E. The patient rights form does not need to accompany the patient.
 The receiving facility may complete this form if there are concerns. - F. If possible, seek direction from the sending facility regarding whether the patient may require sedation and restraint.
-Consider ALS transport if this is the case. - G. Recall that patients who are a danger to self/others or gravely disabled due to mental illness may be transported by EMS without a mental health hold, under involuntary consent.
+Consider ALS transport if this is the case. - G. Recall that patients who are a danger to self/others or gravely disabled due to mental illness may be transported by EMS without a mental health hold, under involuntary consent. - H. EMS may leave a patient on a mental health hold for the following reasons: - 1.
+Scene is unsafe or patient poses potential safety risks to EMS - 2.
+Law enforcement is unable to provide scene safety - 3.
+Law enforcement cannot or will not gain access to the patient